transitive-bullshit/ffmpeg-concat/readme.md

 `Windows`: C:\Users\{your username}\AppData\local\Temp
 `Mac`: /private/var/

-NOTE: You must provide a path you have write permissions to otherwise this will not work
+Note: You must provide a path you have write permissions to otherwise this will not work

 ##### concurrency